Applications for Leeds Masters Scholarships are open until 9am on 14 June 2021

 You must meet all of the main criteria:

-- commence a full-time, part-time or distance learning Masters programme at the University of Leeds beginning September 2020.
-This must lead directly to an MA, MBA, MEd, MMus, MPH, MRes, MSc or LLM qualification
+- Commence a full-time, part-time or distance learning Masters programme at the University of Leeds beginning September 2021 or January 2022.
+This must lead directly to an MA, MBA, MEd, MMus, MPH, MRes, MSc, LLM or Masters by Research qualification.
+Please note, students undertaking an integrated Undergraduate and Masters degree are not eligible to apply for the Leeds Masters Scholarship.

-- be a UK student paying postgraduate tuition fees at the UK rate
+- Be paying postgraduate tuition fees at the UK rate.

-- not have your postgraduate tuition fees paid for you (partly or fully) for example by an employer or public funding body (eg NHS/NHSBSA)
+- Not have more than 50% of your postgraduate tuition fees covered for you, for example by an employer or public funding body (eg NHS/NHS Business Services Authority).

 You must meet the financial criteria for one of the following: